Blockaroz/CalamityHunt/README.md

-# CalamityHunt
-Hunt of the Old God
+# Hunt of the Old Gods

-sorry for messy code
+The Goozma Mod